futurepress/epub.js/documentation/md/API.md

 ### revokeUrl

-Revoke Temp Url for a achive item
+Revoke Temp Url for a archive item

 **Parameters**